New Developments

 24 March 2025

-Over the weekend my Akula '3D Prototype' competed in its first US regatta.
+My new Akula '3D Prototype' competed in its first US regatta.
 The Region 7 Championship is the equivalent to a UK (IOM) Ranking race.
 The event had a fleet of 30 skippers all using top quality and well-established boats.
 I was pleased to finish the regatta in 10th place and this result provides a solid base for collecting evidence of my design's performance.
+After competing, I continue to make further improvements to my boat prior to the next regatta, which potentially could be towards the end of May.

 29 December 2024